SUZUKA Sumi (Inksticks)

-The making of ink sticks here is said to have begun at the end of the 8th century, when soot was obtained by burning pine that was cut from the mountains around Suzuka.
-An animal glue was then added to the soot which was dried and used to make ink.
+The making of inksticks in Suzuka is said to have begun at the end of the 8th century, when soot was first obtained by burning pine wood obtained from the nearby mountains.
+Animal glue was added to the soot, which was dried and used to make ink.

-During the Edo period (1600-1868) when feudal lords were designated family crests and schools for young children were established at temples, the number of people using ink increased and production of ink sticks under the protection of the clan rose.
+During the Edo era (1600-1868), when feudal lords were assigned family crests and schools for young children were established at temples, the demand for ink increased.
+Under the protection of the clan, the production of inksticks rose.

-Ink made from a Suzuka Sumi and used in a creative piece of work has a good appearance, a real sense of quality and depth.
-There is also a favorable balance between how the ink seeps into the paper and the solid parts of a line.
+Suzuka ink is used in works of art because of its high quality, good appearance and sense of depth.
+It also provides a favorable balance between how the ink seeps into the paper and how it maintains a solid line.

-Suzuka-zumi ink owes its good coloring for producing works of art, high-quality depth, and good balance of clear lines and bleed to the beneficial geographical and climate and natural features of the production region.
+Suzuka ink is used to produce works of art because of its high-quality depth and good balance of clear lines and bleed.
+These qualities are the result of the beneficial geography and climate of the production region.

 How to make

-A hide glue called nikawa is melted, and kneaded into the ink in order to make good quality ink, then formed.
-Next, it is dried, polished using a bivalve shell, and finished with a decorative painting.
+An animal glue called nikawa is melted and kneaded with soot to produce ink of high quality.
+Next, the ink is dried, polished using a bivalve shell, and painted with a decorative design.